danielbodnar/awesome-stars/README.md

 - [fleetdm/fleet](https://github.com/fleetdm/fleet) - Open-source platform for IT and security teams with thousands of computers.
 (Linux, macOS, Windows, Chromebooks, AWS, Google Cloud, Azure, data center, containers, IoT)
 - [kapicorp/kapitan](https://github.com/kapicorp/kapitan) - Generic templated configuration management for Kubernetes, Terraform and other things
 - [jenkins-x/jx](https://github.com/jenkins-x/jx) - Jenkins X provides automated CI+CD for Kubernetes with Preview Environments on Pull Requests using Cloud Native pipelines from Tekton
-- [kcl-lang/kcl](https://github.com/kcl-lang/kcl) - The KCL Language Core.
+- [kcl-lang/kcl](https://github.com/kcl-lang/kcl) - KCL Language Core.
 KCL is a constraint-based record & functional language mainly used in configuration and policy scenarios.
 (CNCF Sandbox Project). https://kcl-lang.io
 - [awslabs/tecli](https://github.com/awslabs/tecli) - In a world where everything is Terraform, teams use Terraform Cloud API to manage their workloads.
 TECLI increases teams productivity by facilitating such interaction and by providing easy commands th
 - [novus-package-manager/novus](https://github.com/novus-package-manager/novus) - A blazingly fast and efficient package manager for windows.
 - [coroot/coroot](https://github.com/coroot/coroot) - Open-source observability for microservices.
 Thanks to eBPF you can gain comprehensive insights into your system within minutes.